Things have changed in the he business world. It has become much more relaxed and that’s a fabulous thing!

 7. Excessive texting.

 When meeting people, if you can’t stop looking at your phone, or responding, you will send a signal that you find no one more important than yourself.
-You seriously CAN last 15 to 30 minutes without knowing what your kids are up to.
+You seriously CAN last 15 to 30 minutes without knowing what your kids are up to, you can easily leave them reading Bed Time Stories for Children and they´ll fall fast asleep.
 Be present in the moment, that has more value than you believe.

 8. Body odor.